OpenEvalProject/evals/manuscripts/elife-45241/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/45241/elife-45241-fig9-v2.jpg)

 **Figure 9.:** (A) Loss of function of writers (dnmt3s) and readers (mbds) of DNA methylation marks strongly disrupt embryo laterality, analyzed by examining cardiac jogging at 25 hpf.
 Graphs indicate the percentage of embryos with normal Left jog (L jog - yellow), Right jog (R jog – dark blue) or no jog (light blue), at 25 hpf in control embryos (injected with 8 ng Standard - Std - MO), MO KDs (8 ng each MO) or in homozygous mutant embryos (-/-).
 (B–F) Phenotype analysis of LRO defects in morphants.
 (B) Size of the KV expressed in surface area of the planar projection of its lumen, (C) number of DFCs at the end of gastrulation, (D) Mitotic index at 80% epiboly, (E) Apoptotic index at gastrulation and (F) Length of KV cilia in : control (Ctrl) embryos (gray), Vgll4l (red), Dnmt3bb.1 (green) or Mbd3b (blue) MO knockdowns.
 Statistical significance between controls and loss of function conditions: two-tailed unpaired t-test. *p≤0.05, **p≤0.01, ***p≤0.001, ****p≤0.0001.
 Numerical data (A–H) and details of statistical analysis for (B–F) are provided in Figure 9—source data 1.
-(G) Injection of 100 ng of in vitro synthesized Dnmt3bb.1 RNA partially rescues laterality defects of Vgll4l morphants (8 ng Vgll4l MO), scored on cardiac jogging at 25 hpf.10.7554/eLife.45241.023Figure 9—source data 1.Figure 9A, B, C, D, E, F and G.
+(G) Injection of 100 ng of in vitro synthesized Dnmt3bb.1 RNA partially rescues laterality defects of Vgll4l morphants (8 ng Vgll4l MO), scored on cardiac jogging at 25 hpf.

 Phenotypic analyses of KV formation in embryos depleted for one de novo Dnmt (Dnmt3bb.1) or for one Methyl-CpG-Binding Domain protein (Mbd3b) reveals striking similarities with Vgll4l loss-of-function phenotype: reduction of KV size (Figure 9B), decreased number of DFCs at late gastrulation (Figure 9C) associated with a moderate decrease of DFC mitotic index (Figure 9D), an increased apoptotic index (Figure 9E) as well as a significant reduction in length of KV motile cilia (Figure 9F).